corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/packaging/gradleplugin/_index.md

 project: corda-5
 section_menu: corda-5-dev-preview
 description: >
-  Documentation for the CordDapp CPK Gradle plugin
+  Documentation for the CordDapp CPK and Cordap CPD Gradle plugins
 ---

+# CorDapp Gradle plugins

-# CorDapp CPK Gradle plugin
+## CorDapp CPK Gradle plugin

 Applying the CorDapp CPK Gradle plugin to a Gradle project declares that the project should create a Corda package file (a `.cpk` file).